 The modified cash basis of accounting is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America (U.S. GAAP) or International Financial Reporting Standards (IFRS), therefore the Statement is not intended to be a presentation in conformity with U.S. GAAP or IFRS.
-Receipts, with the exception of net investment income, as described above, are reported when collected (i.e., when credited to the Trust Fund) rather than when pledged/earned, and disbursements are reported when paid (i.e., when debited to the Trust Fund) rather than when incurred.
+Receipts, with the exception of net investment income, as described above and in Note 5, are reported when collected (i.e., when credited to the Trust Fund) rather than when pledged/earned, and disbursements are reported when paid (i.e., when debited to the Trust Fund) rather than when incurred.
+For example, the following transactions may be incurred in a different period than reported: (1) contributions and CER monetization proceeds not credited to the Trust Fund at the Statement date due to timing or other reasons,